jie-meng/Lunar/README.md

 On MacOS
 - Put luaexec to /usr/local/bin
 - Put QScintilla dylib to /usr/local/lib
-- Move all the files and folders in publish from LUNAR_HOME to LUNAR_HOME/Lunar.app/Contents/MacOS
+- Put all the files and folders in publish to Lunar.app/Contents/MacOS
+- Put Lunar.app to /Applications/
+- Modify /Applications/Lunar.app/Contents/MacOS/extension.lua (change executor 'luaexec' to '/usr/local/bin/luaexec')

 ### notes ###